Israel targets Hezbollah commander in Beirut strike after deadly Golan Heights attack | KRDO

 According to Hezbollah-run Al Manar TV agency, the strike hit the southern suburbs of the Lebanese capital, a populous area that is a stronghold of the militant group.

 Video from Reuters showed the aftermath of the strike in southern Beirut.
-Emergency responders and bystanders can be seen walking in streets covered in rubble, bricks and other debris.
+Emergency responders and bystanders can be seen walking in streets covered in rubble, bricks and other debris near the targeted building.
 Multiple vehicles parked on one street appear to have been damaged by falling debris from surrounding buildings.

 In a video obtained by CNN, huge plumes of smoke can be seen billowing from the area of the strike.